 The tricky thing about cowboy boots is that they’re more specific than, say, Chelsea boots.
 If you wear them with pieces that conflict with their aesthetic, it may look like you got dressed in the dark.
 If you wear them with other boldly Western pieces, it can look like Halloween came early for you.

 Fashion girls have been honing their cowboy-boot styling skills in recent weeks, and we’ve been keeping track.
 Scroll on to find out which pieces stylish women have been keeping far away from their cowboy boots and which pieces they’re wearing with them.
 Oh, and you can shop the coolest styles on the market along the way.

 Avoid: Prarie Dresses and Overalls Embrace: Animal Print

 Wearing things with cowboys boots that are also Western-inspired can come across as costumey.
 That’s why we love the contrast that animal print provides.

 Avoid: Hats and Piled-On Accessories Embrace: Simple Outfit Formulas

 There isn’t a hat style that works with cowboy boots aside from a cowboy hat, which you probably want to avoid unless you’re going to a Halloween party.
 Tons of accessories, in general, can also distract from your cowboy boot moment.
 On the flip side, simple looks like jeans and a tee or turtleneck are no-fails.

 Avoid: Sequins and Fringe Embrace: Classic and Pretty Pieces

 We love the unexpectedness of pretty pieces (e.g., ruffled skirts and pink lace) and those that are more classic (like a plaid trench) with Western boots.
-But embellishments such as sequins and fringe can come across as over the top.
+That being said, embellishments such as sequins and fringe can come across as OTT.